 Packing Your Gear

-Please note: You are limited by Gem Air to 35 pounds of baggage per person.
+Please note: You are limited by Gem Air to 35 pounds of baggage per person on the flight from Salmon to the put-in at Thomas Creek.
 Baggage handling on the small aircraft is made much easier if your luggage is soft-sided.

 We recommend that you leave your valuables at home.
 For personal items like wallets, purses and cell phones, we recommend putting them in a zip-lock bag at the bottom of your waterproof bag with your clothing.